 Thermostats are a must!

 The next thing to look at is comfortable room temperature – for most people with gas central heating systems they would normally set their thermostat between 19-20 because that is the temperature the air needs to reach for the occupant to feel comfortable.
-With infrared, since the heaters heat solid objects (including the occupants) directly, the temperature of the air is pretty much irrelevant.
-What it means is that a thermostat can be set far lower and the occupants will still feel a nice level of warmth, therefore there are substantial energy savings here.
+With infrared, since the heaters heat solid objects (including the occupants) directly, the temperature of the air is achieved from this rather than from directly heating the air.
+What it means is that a thermostat could be set slightly lower and the occupants will still feel a nice level of warmth, therefore there are energy savings here.

 Infrared heating is Cheaper to Install!